 Employers recognize this, and by disclosing both your academic achievements (such as Dean’s list and GPA) and Greek life participation, hiring managers will know that you can effectively manage your time.

-This makes you a desirable candidate, especially if the company has a fast-paced environment where you’ll need to juggle multiple tasks at once.
+This makes you a desirable candidate, especially if the company has a fast-paced environment where you’ll need to manage multiple tasks simultaneously.

 One of the best ways to make your resume is by filling out one of our free resume templates.
 All our templates are designed by experts and free to download for Microsoft Word or Google Docs.